NewPath-Consulting/ez-wildapricot-webdesigner/README.md

-# watm
-Wild Apricot Text Manager

 The [Wild Apricot Text Manager](https://www.newpathconsulting.com/watm) (aka WATM) is a simple to configure JavaScript library that levers the jQuery library already included with every [Wild Apricot](https://wildapricot.com) website.
 WATM will help any administrator manage and replace nearly every piece of system text in Wild Apricot.
 You can also use it to change CSS for any class or ID.
 WATM can be used optionally to enable 2 language Wild Apricot websites without needing to create any additional site pages or page templates.
 A list of replaceable elements is included in the easy-to-edit Excel configuration file.
 You can make a variety of changes such as global search and replace, modifying form labels and buttons, changing CSS properties on any class or ID and hiding certain labels or buttons altogether.

 The configuration for the Wild Apricot Text manager is made inside a comma separated configuration file which can be edited in Microsoft Excel or another text editor.

 ## Change History
-0.1 - Initial Release 11/19/18
+*0.1 - Initial Release 11/19/18
-0.2 - Added support for many more system flags, added French translation into CSV configuration file, changed testing button toggle label 11/27/18
+*0.2 - Added support for many more system flags, added French translation into CSV configuration file, changed testing button toggle label 11/27/18
-0.3 - Added support for adding a style, added several more system labels, added support for limiting the language toggle display "flicker" 12/5/18
+*0.3 - Added support for adding a style, added several more system labels, added support for limiting the language toggle display "flicker" 12/5/18
-0.4 - Added support for effective primary menu design changes, added support to override any CSS class or ID 12/13/18 0.5 - Added support for mouseover, mouseout (hover) and :before and :after pseudo-elements 1/15/19 0.6 - Added support for SCSS-style variables 1/24/19 0.7 - Now managed in GitHub, fixed issues related to Internet Explorer 11 support in the CSV parser and in the WATM library 2/23/19
+*0.4 - Added support for effective primary menu design changes, added support to override any CSS class or ID 12/13/18 *0.5 - Added support for mouseover, mouseout (hover) and :before and :after pseudo-elements 1/15/19 *0.6 - Added support for SCSS-style variables 1/24/19 *0.7 - Now managed in GitHub, fixed issues related to Internet Explorer 11 support in the CSV parser and in the WATM library 2/23/19

 ## Installation